- 99% effective when taken properly

 - Available as a 3 or 6 month course

 What is Millinette?

-Millinette is an oral contraceptive pill which contains two active ingredients, gestodene and ethinylestradiol, which are synthetic female sex hormones.
-These tablets work to prevent women from becoming pregnant.
-When taken correctly, they are more than 99% effective.
+Millinette is an oral contraceptive pill that contains two active ingredients, gestodene and ethinylestradiol, which are synthetic female sex hormones.

 Millinette is a monophasic combined pill; this means that each pill in the pack contains the same dose of gestodene and ethinylestradiol.